clemwgk/-down-clemwgk.github.io/_posts/2022-4-13-Aave-writeup.md

 title: Aave write-up
 ---

 I recently applied for [Messari Hub](https://messari.io/hub) but haven't heard back yet.
-The research task for the application is to answer a few questions about [Aave](https://aave.com/).
+The research task for the application was to answer a few questions about [Aave](https://aave.com/).
 I've decided to pen down my responses here too, for the record, irrespective of outcome.

 ### What problem is the protocol solving?
 (3-4 sentences) ###